-A lot of things are named after people: food, theories, diseases, and among the most common, streets.
-Martin Luther King Jr. alone has more than 900 streets named after him throughout the U.S. Then there are several streets named after presidents like George Washington, scientists like Isaac Newton, and other historical figures.
+A lot of things are named after famous people: theories, cars, diseases, food and of course, streets.
+Martin Luther King alone has more than nine hundred streets named after him everywhere in the United States.
+Then there are several streets named after presidents like George Washington, scientists like Isaac Newton, and other historical personalities.

-But there’s a glaring problem with how streets get named: few memorialize women.
-A new interactive map from Mapbox developer Aruna Sankaranarayanan and her colleagues shows just how scarce female streets are in major cities around the world.
+But there’s a burning problem with how streets get named: few memorialize women.
+A new interactive map from Mapbox developer Aruna Sankaranarayanan and her partners shows just how rare female streets are in major cities around the world.

-The group mapped seven cities: London, Paris, San Francisco, Mumbai, New Delhi, Chennai, and Bangalore.
-They found that, on average, only 27.5 percent of the studied streets had female names.
-(The Mapbox team tried to filter out all neutral names so they could get a clearer sense of the true gender balance.)
-The difference within each city, when mapped, was visually striking—with blue lines (indicating male street names) far outnumbering pink ones (representing streets named for women).
+Scientists mapped seven cities: London, Paris, San Francisco, Mumbai, New Delhi, Chennai, and Bangalore.
+They discovered that, on average, only 27.5 percent of the reviewed streets had female names.
+The contrast within each city, when mapped, was visually stunning – with blue lines (symbolizing male street names) far outnumbering pink ones (designating streets named for women).

-The gender gap made headlines in August when a feminist group in Paris renamed 60 streets in honor of women.
-They were protesting the fact that only 2.6 percent of the city’s streets were named after prominent female figures.
-Even worse, many of the 166 women honored in Paris were wives and daughters of famous men.
+The gender gap made titles in August when a feminist group in Paris renamed 60 streets in honor of women.
+They were opposing the fact that only 2.6 percent of the city’s streets were named after famous female personalities.
+Many of the 166 women honored in Paris were wives and daughters of famous men.

-The stunt turned quite a few heads, but the lack of female street names isn’t unique to France.
-In 2012, a geography teacher in Rome painstakingly traced the history of the city’s 16,500-plus streets and found only 580 streets – a mere 3.5 percent – named after women.
-It’s because “men made history,” Maria Pia Ercolini, the teacher, told the BBC.
+The lack of female street names isn’t unique to France.
+In 2012, a geography teacher in Rome painstakingly tracked the history of the city’s 16,500-plus streets and found only 580 streets – a small 3.5 percent – named after women.
+It’s because “men made history”.

-For the new maps, Sankaranarayanan says it all started with a tweet from Genderlog, a crowd-sourced website that focuses on gender and gender violence in India.
+For the new maps, Sankaranarayanan says it all began with a tweet from Genderlog, a crowd-sourced website that focuses on gender problems.

-That got her and her team, based in Bangalore, wondering about the gender imbalance among street names.
-They used crowd-sourced data from OpenStreetMap and plugged different street names into NamSor, a name recognition software that pulls information from a name and predicts its associated gender.
+That got her and her partners, questioning about the gender inequality among street names.
+They used crowd-sourced data from OpenStreetMap and plugged many street names into NamSor, a name identification software that pulls knowledge from a name and predicts its associated gender.

-For example, based on a sample of nearly 9,000 names in the U.S., the software predicted San Francisco’s McAllister Street, named after American attorney Matthew Hall McAllister, as male and Octavia Street, named after a woman identified as the sister of a politician, as female.
-(The program isn’t perfect; it incorrectly labeled streets like Van Ness Avenue and Starr King Way—both named after men—as female.)
+For instance, based on a sample of nearly nine thousand names in the United States, the software predicted San Francisco’s McAllister Street, named after American lawyer Matthew Hall McAllister, as male and Octavia Street, named after a woman known as the sister of a politician, as female.

-The project’s main goal is to show the uneven distribution of gendered street names, but Sankaranarayanan hopes the maps might spark more movements like the ones in Paris. ”Street names sort of define the identity of a place,” she says, adding that the more people see the imbalance, the more they’ll start to think consciously about the affects of male dominance.
+The project’s main aim is to reveal the uneven distribution of gendered street names, but Sankaranarayanan believes the maps might spark more actions like the ones in Paris.

 “Places and streets named after personalities are indicators of social